klinginE/dbfs/README.md

 ## Testing the Web Interface ##
-Once the iPad application is up and running you can get to the web interface by typing in the IP address, located at the bottom of the iPad window, into your vavorite web browsser address bar.
+Once the iPad application is up and running you can get to the web interface by typing in the IP address, located at the bottom of the iPad window, into your favorite web browser address bar.

 Double click the desired directory to navigate to it.
 Files can be sorted by clicking on the respective header (name, type, etc).